rdev110/Natour-With-React/README.md

 The SCSS/CSS styling used in this project is adapted from Jonas Schmedtmann’s course/tutorial.
 All design credit for the original styles belongs to them.
-I have only reused and integrated it into a React component structure.
+I have extended it ot integrate it into a React component structure.